BenCat07/Voxalia/FAQ.md

 - A drunken mistranslation of a YAML specification written in a foreign language.

-### What is FreneticXYZ?
+### What is FreneticLLC?

 - Our company!
-We've not finished registering it yet, but we will complete that process soon!
+It's a limited liability company owned and operated by CEO Alex "mcmonkey" Goodwin.

-### No, what is FreneticXYZ *really*?
+### No, what is FreneticLLC *really*?

 - A drunken misunderstanding of government guidelines.